GAY GALLOPERS FOR ADOPTION

 In my 20's I was introduced to the Prospect Park Carousel.
 I heard the organ playing and followed the music.
 I sat down on a bench and watched as the horses rushed past with their tongues hanging out.
 Joyful tears poured from my eyes.

-Since then, I have designed carousel inspired stages for music festivals, painted murals with communities in Greece and Italy and wheat pasted carousel ponies on a Brooklyn water tower.
-These gay gallopers are small acts of queer love, childhood joy and camp realness.
+Since then, I have designed carousel inspired stages for music festivals, painted galloping horse murals with communities in Greece and Italy and wheat pasted carousel ponies on Brooklyn water towers.
+These gay gallopers are small acts of queer love, childhood joy and celebration of the ridiculous.

 HOW ARE THEY MADE?